 Federal laws protect the rights of people with disabilities, allowing options for having an accessible home, even when renting.
 Consider the following laws and resources when looking for funding for your home renovations:

-- USA.gov: This website lists programs that may help you fund your home renovations.
+- USA.gov: Its website lists programs that may help you fund your home renovations.

 Local funding and legal resources